Aperture In Photography

 Depth of Field

-Depth Of Field is the distance between the nearest “thing” and the furthest “thing” that’s in focus.
+Aperture and depth of field is the distance between the nearest “thing” and the furthest “thing” that’s in focus.
 Depth of field can be controlled using APERTURE!

 Shallow Depth Of Field And Portraits